kumprj/chicago-cfa/README.md

 * Front end hosted in S3 - this is a simple aws s3 cp of the file.

 TODO Items:
-* Review python code - Schedule the lambda
+* Review python code -
+  - Schedule the lambda
+  - Add Env vars for Twilio in both places.
 * Configure CloudFront distribution so that URL looks nicer -> look up how to do this properly
 * Verify Twilio status and campaign so texts can send